koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 After a very long night, things go as expected, the deployment becomes a big failure..

-- All sales in stores are being processed by manual credit card imprint machines.
+- POS Systems in stores are down and all sales are being processed by manual credit card imprint machines.
 - Customers using the Phoenix website are complaining about how it is either down or so slow as to be unusable.
 - The Phoenix website is leaking customer credit card numbers and losing transactions.